Student Loan Debt by Race

 • 67% of Hispanic and Latino student borrowers have educational debt.

-• 70% of White and Caucasian student borrowers have student loan debt.
+• 70% of white and caucasian student borrowers have student loan debt.

-Page 2 on Education Data Initiative
+Student loan debt by race 4 on Education Data Initiative

 Student Loan Debt Payments by Race